pankajparashar/canidev.tools/README.md

 3. If there is no class attribute yet, add it as a new attribute and known classes will also be automatically suggested.

 ## Add conditional breakpoint
-Can I set a conditional breakpoint while debugging code?
+Can I set a conditional breakpoint for debugging?

 [Chrome](https://canidev.tools/add-conditional-breakpoint/chrome):
 1. In **Sources**, right click the line number and select "Add a conditional breakpoint..."